jmmcd/jmmcd.github.com/_posts/2012-06-15-r-versus-numpy-benchmark.md

 Unscientific conclusion: R wins easily for small sizes (possible explanation is that it doesn't need to pre-process the 2d array to a 1d array), but at the large size I need, Numpy is the way to go.

+Update many months later: the reason it's abominably slow in both is that I'm using Kendall's tau, a rank-based measure of correlation, which has O(n^2) time complexity!
+The real conclusion is therefore: consider Spearman's rho instead, which is also rank-based, but faster.
+However, there is a can of worms here.
+They don't give the same results, and it's not obvious how to judge which is "better".